4d/docs/docs/settings/web.md

 Starts and stops the REST Server.
 See [REST Server Configuration](../REST/configuration.md).

 ### Access

 **This option is deprecated** as of 4D 20 R6.
 See [Configuring REST access](../REST/configuration.md#configuring-rest-access) to know the recommended way to control and manage REST access in your 4D projects.

-The **Activate REST authentication through ds.authentify() function** button is displayed if the current project configuration is obsolete and needs to be upgraded (see below).
+If the current project configuration is obsolete and needs to be upgraded, the **Activate REST authentication through ds.authentify() function** button is displayed (see below).
+If the button is not displayed, your project is already compatible with Force Login mode.

 ### Activate REST authentication through ds.authentify() function

-Click on the **Activate REST authentication through ds.authentify() function** button to automatically upgrade your project.
-Note however that this operation cannot be canceled and may require that you modify your code.
+Click on the **Activate REST authentication through ds.authentify() function** button to automatically upgrade your project regarding REST user access.
+Note that this operation cannot be reverted and may require that you modify your code (a warning dialog box is displayed when you click on the button).

-specifies a group of 4D users that is authorized to establish the link to the 4D database using REST requests.
+When you click on this button, the following upgrade sequence is triggered:

+- The group of REST API users set in the **Read/Write** menu is removed.
+- The `On REST Authentication` database method is moved into the system bin.
+- A default ["roles.json" file](../ORDA/privileges.md#rolesjson-file) is created in the [Sources folder](../Project/architecture.md#sources) of the project if it does not already exist, with its `forceLogin` attribute to `True`.

+Remember to restart your project after performing this upgrade.

+The next step is to modify your code accordingly. [**See this blog post to know how to proceed**](https://blog.4d.com/force-login-now-is-the-default-mode-for-all-rest-authentications).

 ### Qodly Studio